ngorchakova/jvmwarstories/_posts/2020-05-25-spark_timestamp.md

 ---
 ## Environment
 We have a spark job (spark version 2.2.0) that reads avro files, massages them and saves them as avro and parquet files back.
-One of actions performed is: converting two fields (epoch seconds and nanos) to one field timestamp (and casting it to spark logical type TimestampType)
+One of the actions performed is: converting two fields (epoch seconds and nanos) to one field timestamp (and casting it to spark logical type TimestampType)

-`convertToMillis(df.col("seconds"), df.col("nanoseconds")).cast(TimestampType)`
+{% highlight scala %}
+convertToMillis(df.col("seconds"), df.col("nanoseconds")).cast(TimestampType)
+{% endhighlight %}

-After this restuled avro files are uploaded to Redshift.
+After this resulted avro files are uploaded to Redshift.
 The corresponding column in Redshift is TIMESTAMP.

 ## Problem
-During upgrade of spark from 2.2.0 to 2.4.4 uploading to Redshift stopped working.
+During the upgrade of spark from 2.2.0 to 2.4.4 uploading to Redshift stopped working.

 What has changed: in version 2.4.0 built-in Avro support was added to Spark [SPARK-24768](https://issues.apache.org/jira/browse/SPARK-24768) (to replace databricks spark-avro library).
-As result in the new version spark stores timestamp field as a long in *microseconds*, while in the old version in *milliseconds*.
+As a result in the new version spark stores timestamp field as a long in *microseconds*, while in the old version in *milliseconds*.
 If the avro files are processed only by spark (old or new version), the change is invisible.
-However, if you use a vanila avro library to read the data, the value will be 1000 bigger than expected.
+However, if you use a vanilla avro library to read the data, the value will be 1000 bigger than expected.

 ## Example how to reproduce